signalfx/integrations/collectd-load/README.md

 # ![](https://github.com/signalfx/integrations/blob/master/collectd/img/integrations_collectd.png) Load

-Metadata associated with the Load collectd plugin can be found [here](https://github.com/signalfx/integrations/tree/release/collectd-load).
-The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd/blob/master/src/load.c).
+Metadata associated with the Load collectd plugin can be found <a target="_blank" href="https://github.com/signalfx/integrations/tree/release/collectd-load">here</a>.
+The relevant code for the plugin can be found <a target="_blank" href="https://github.com/signalfx/collectd/blob/master/src/load.c">here</a>.

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)